-The Breitling for Bentley Supersports automatic chronograph watch is an interesting piece for those dreaming about Bentley sports cars, but still lacking financial means (or courage) to actually buy one.
-Crafted from high-grade stainless steel, the watch is supplied in an extremely massive body, which will probably weigh half a ton and could be successfully used during a routine free-weight workout.
+The Breitling for Bentley Supersports is an interesting piece for those dreaming about Bentley sports cars, but still lacking the financial means (or courage) to actually buy one.
+Crafted from high-grade stainless steel, the chronograph is supplied in an extremely massive body, which will probably weigh half a ton and could be successfully used during a routine free-weight workout by advanced lifters.

 Yes, according to official specs, the new Breitling for Bentley Supersports will be delivered in a huge body almost 49 millimeters in diameter!

-I guess it would be correct to say that the watch is a more upscale version of the more affordable Breitling Navitimer 125th Anniversary chronograph.
+I guess it would be correct to say that this is a more upscale version of the more affordable Navitimer 125th Anniversary chronograph.

-At least, both watches feature almost the same dial layout and the Breitling B26B movement that powers the Supersports is a higher-grade version of the B26 automatic caliber from the Navitimer, both being based on a COSC-certified version of the ubiquitous ETA 2892-A2 chronograph movement.
+At least, both models feature almost the same dial layout, and the Breitling B26B movement that powers the Supersports is a higher-grade version of the B26 automatic caliber from the Navitimer, both being based on a COSC-certified version of the ubiquitous ETA 2892-A2 chronograph movement.

 However, thanks to the Breitling for Bentley series signature rotating pinion bezel, the Supersports is way larger than the Navitimer: as I have already mentioned, the watch sports a stainless steel case with a total diameter of whopping 48.7 mm!

 The rotating bezel features a circular slide rule that can also act as a variable tachymeter and can also be called an essential part of Breitling’s corporate style.

 As is common for Breitling, the dial is overloaded with functions and may easily overwhelm an unprepared person.